Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

 Hence $v^{-}$ requires at least four external pulls during the five iterations from $x_{2}$ to $x_{7}$.
 Hence $v^{-}$ has exactly three leaves.
-But neither digraphs (a) or (c) in Figure \ref{starorbit_fig} can generate gap 14, a contradiction.
+But neither digraphs (a) nor (c) in Figure \ref{starorbit_fig} can generate gap 14, a contradiction.

 \item{(13)} There are four possibilities for gap 13 as below, which clearly requires $v^{-}$ to have at least two leaves.
 But blinking gap 13 is not generated from any digraphs in Figure \ref{starorbit_fig}, contrary to Proposition \ref{kstar_orbit}.